katzenpost/katzenpost/docs/handbook/mix_server.rst

   [Server]
     Identifier = "example.com"
-    Addresses = [ "192.0.2.1:29483", "[2001:DB8::1]:29483" ]
+    Addresses = [ "tcp://192.0.2.1:29483", "tcp://[2001:DB8::1]:29483" ]
     DataDir = "/var/lib/katzenpost"
     IsProvider = true

 * ``Identifier`` is the human readable identifier for the node (eg:
   FQDN).

-* ``Addresses`` are the IP address/port combinations that the server will bind to for incoming connections.
-IPv4 and/or IPv6 may be specified.
+* ``Addresses`` are the listener types that the server will bind to for incoming connections.
+The format is a URL: for TCP listeners use tcp:// as the scheme.
+For HTTP/3 QUIC (UDP): use http:// as the scheme.

 * ``DataDir`` is the absolute path to the server's state files.